 If you’ve found yourself reading this blog we are going to assume you’re at least somewhat interested in taking a winter road trip.
-We want to congratulate you for wanting to join a very select and privileged group of like-minded travellers who are inspired by winter adventure.
-Many people are put off by the idea of driving in the snow or camping in the cold, BUT the truth is: VANLIFE IS BETTER IN THE WINTER!!!!.
+We want to congratulate you for wanting to join a very select and privileged group of like-minded travelers who are inspired by winter adventure.
+Many people are put off by the idea of driving in the snow or camping in the cold, but the truth is: VANLIFE IS BETTER IN THE WINTER!!!!.

 Vanlife is better in the winter for a variety of reasons, which we will explain in this blog as well as tell you everything you need to know before setting off on a winter campervan road trip.